Meghan McCain Calls ‘The View’s’ Joy Behar ‘My Favorite Liberal Sparring Partner’ In Birthday Post

 Happy Birthday to my favorite liberal sparring partner @JoyVBehar – there’s no one I love fighting with more.
 I really miss loitering around in your dressing room, watching cable news, and gossiping after the show with you… You are a true power house and ultimate original!
 Grateful to call you a friend. ♥️????????????

-Meghan wrapped her right arm around her pal’s shoulder in the snap.
-She donned a headband with reindeer ears atop it.
-She paired that with a dark green poncho with a wide neckline that was made to appear like a Christmas tree.
-Brown branches and a series of lights stitched into the pattern gave off a vibe of holiday cheer.
+Meghan wrapped her right arm around her pal’s shoulders in the snap.
+She wore a headband with reindeer antlers.
+She paired that with a dark green open-armed top with a wide neckline.
+Brown branches and a series of lights stitched into the pattern gave off a lot of holiday cheer.

-The two poked fun at the belief that they are arch enemies during a 2019 Halloween episode where the women dressed up as the little girls from the horror movie The Shining.
-In the caption of that post seen here, Meghan stated in the caption that “Depending on your persuasion — we’re either side of the political aisles nightmare evil twin!”
+The two poked fun at the thought that they are archenemies during a 2019 Halloween episode where the women dressed up as the little girls from the horror movie The Shining.
+In the caption of that post, seen here, Meghan wrote that “Depending on your persuasion — we’re either side of the political aisles nightmare evil twin!”

 “I love how you guys argue and walk away friends!
 It’s a great example of how people can think and feel differently but still, be civil and get along.
 We could use more of that!” penned one follower.